millipedia/MillcoUtils/README.md

 # Remove install files

 If we detect directories or files left over from core upgrades (eg .wire-3.0.xxx, htaccess-3.0.xxx) then we give an option to remove them on the Utils process page.

+# Generate reasonable passwords

+You can generate a password that matches the default PW password requirements using

+	$mu->reasonable_password();

+By default it uses the EFF short word list to generate a passphrase with 5 words.
+The function can take a value for number of passwords required and options to use the long word list, a different number of words (min 2, max 20) and a diferent separator:

+	$mu->ressonable_password(10,['length'=>10,'separator'=>'_','wordlist'=>'large']);

+If the number of passwords requested is more than one then it returns an array of passwords instead of a single string.

 # Things it doesn't yet but will soon.

 - [ ] Configurable CSP